MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-manual-package.md

 # Manual package installation (Microsoft R Server for Linux or Hadoop)

 An alternative to running the install.sh script at the command line is to manually install each package and component.

 ## Syntax

-With root privilege, you can use the `rpm -qi` command to install each package in the R Server distribution.
+With root privilege, you can use a package manager to install each package in the R Server distribution.
 The following example illustrates the syntax.

-	`rpm -i microsoft-r-open-3.3.3.x6486.rpm`
+  + On RHEL: `rpm -i microsoft-r-open-mro-3.3.x86_64`
+  + On Ubuntu: `apt-get install microsoft-r-open-mro-3.3`
+  + On SUSE: `zypper install microsoft-r-open-mro-3.3`

 ## Steps

 1. Log in as root or as a user with super user privileges (`sudo -s`).
 The following instructions assume user privileges with the sudo override.

 2. Verify system repositories are up to date:
 		[username] $ `sudo yum clean all`

 3. Download and unpack the R Server distribution, following the instructions provided in [Offline installation](rserver-install-hadoop-offline.md).